nkhphuc/compound/frontend/README.md

 ## 🔌 API Integration

 The frontend communicates with the backend API through the `compoundService.ts` file.
-All API calls are configured via the `VITE_API_BASE_URL` environment variable.

 ### Key Features